Aniruddha-Deb/Aniruddha-Deb/README.md

 4. [Moodle Captcha Solver](https://github.com/Aniruddha-Deb/MoodleCaptchaSolver) - This is a captcha solver for moodle.
 Can be modified into an autologin with an extra line of code
 5. [fplay](https://github.com/Aniruddha-Deb/fplay) - A small C program that prints the binary/hex representation of floats and how they're stored
 6. [COL100](https://github.com/Aniruddha-Deb/COL100) - All my course programs for the COL100 course (Batch B '20-21 took it in C, not SML/Python)
+7. [COL202](https://github.com/Aniruddha-Deb/COL202) - Some resources and scripts that I write for COL202
+8. [JavaMake](https://github.com/Aniruddha-Deb/JavaMake) - rudimentary make based build system for Java
-7. [Talk on Cellular Automata and Conway's Game of Life](https://github.com/Aniruddha-Deb/automata-talk) - Might be helpful, was discussed in COL100 class
+9. [Talk on Cellular Automata and Conway's Game of Life](https://github.com/Aniruddha-Deb/automata-talk) - Might be helpful, was discussed in COL100 class

 That's about it, I guess.
 There's a lot of other fun snippets or projects that I'm up to or have done previously, skim through my github to find out ;) Do check out [my blog](https://aniruddhadeb.com) for more cool stuff.
 Thanks for reading this far!